TonyBagnall/comp1322/README.md

-# Examples for comp-13222-programming 2- for material covered by Tony Bagnall
+# comp-1322

-in weeks 7,9,10 and 11
+Examples for programming 2 for material covered by Tony Bagnall in weeks 7,9,10 and 11

 ## Examples for week 7 lecture on design patterns